Saudi Kingdom Holding CEO says didn't buy Aramco bonds

 Maiman, who was speaking at a conference in Abu Dhabi, said Kingdom has signed term sheets for a $1 billion loan with three international and two local banks.

-He also said the company is exiting some mature assets, while also wants to monetize its real estate portfolio.

-Reporting by Hadeel Al Sayegh, writing by Saeed Azhar, editing by Davide Barbuscia
+He also said the company is exiting some mature assets, while also wants to monetise its real estate portfolio.
+(Reporting by Hadeel Al Sayegh, writing by Saeed Azhar, editing by Davide Barbuscia)